US efforts to free missionaries kidnapped in Haiti continue ‘around the clock’

-Category: World Hits: 2A week after 17 members of a US-based missionary group and their driver were kidnapped in Haiti, authorities say they could be anywhere on the island.
+Category: World Hits: 4A week after 17 members of a US-based missionary group and their driver were kidnapped in Haiti, authorities say they could be anywhere on the island.
 The kidnappers have demanded a ransom of $1 million per hostage and the Biden administration says efforts are continuing "around the clock" to bring them home.
 The hostages include 16 Americans, a Canadian and a Haitian, with five children – the youngest of which is 8 months old – among them.
 Some 455 people have been kidnapped in Haiti this year alone.

 Read more https://www.france24.com/en/video/20211023-gang-boss-in-haiti-threatens-to-kill-abducted-missionaries